nfishel48/Nathan-Fishel.com/NateFishel/content/about/_index.md

 ### Job Experince
 #### DevOps Engineer, Autodesk, 10/2021-Present

-    Help maintain and add features to internal cloud management tools.
+    Maintain and add new features to a AWS provisioning service.
-    Help automate tasks.
-    Build systems to gain visablity into proccesses.
+    Help in the creation of a new Azure provisioning service.
+    Maintain and extend internal tools written in Go and Python.
+    Build dashboards to assist our security team with securing our cloud infrastructure.
+    Take part in discustions around architecture and security of proposed projects.

 #### Cloud Solutions Engineer, Right Brain Networks, 10/2020-10/2021